alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-The underscore \_ just means this is not a named parameter.
-Our `RemoteAuthProvider` will communicate back to the calling code through callbacks, also known as <i>completion handlers</i>, hence the name completion.
+The underscore \_ just means this is not a named parameter, so calling code need not include a parameter label.
+Our `RemoteAuthProvider` will communicate back to the calling code through callbacks, also known as <i>completion handlers</i>, hence the name `completion`.

 Ignoring the `@escaping` keyword is ay-okay, it's not relevant to this.
 If you're learning Swift, it has to do with when the [closure](https://docs.swift.org/swift-book/LanguageGuide/Closures.html) is called.